marcinjahn/technology-notebook/src/docs/programming/rust/ownership.md

 println!("{}, {}", r1, r2);
 ```

-Also, if there is an immulable reference, another one that is mutable cannot be
+Also, if there is an immutable reference, another one that is mutable cannot be
 created:

 ```rust